norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 </kml>
 ```

-For each spot gotten from the Hitchwiki API, we can create a Placemark with coordinates, and styleURL containing a different color tag base on the rating.
+For each spot obtained from the Hitchwiki API, we can create a `Placemark` with coordinates, and `styleURL` containing a different color tag base on the rating.

 ### Making the web application

 If we pipe all these components together, we have a working first iteration.
-It is not perfect: if spots are updated on Hitchwiki, we won't get the updated version (as we are using a JSON file with the data instead of the real API), and we only get limited data for a spot, which is it's location and rating.
+It is not perfect: if spots are updated on Hitchwiki, we won't get the updated version (as we are still using a JSON file with the data instead of the real API), and we only get limited data for a spot (it's location and rating).

 But that's a working alpha version, so I integrated this code in a new [Sinatra](http://sinatrarb.com/) application, made a simple form interface for the user to enter locations and [published](https://twitter.com/norydev/status/899204874054893568) it.

 ## Second iteration

 There are a few necessary improvements from here.
 First, the user doesn't get any feedback if their locations are real places.
-Second, it would have more value if the Bookmark description contained more data from the spot.
+Second, it would have more value if the Bookmark description contained more data for the spot.

 ### Places autocomplete and real time geolocation